 Zhaokang Wang, Yunpan Wang

-Graph neural network(GNN) has become a research hotspot in the field of artificial intelligence due to state-of-the-art performance achieved in many graph-related tasks.
+Graph neural network(GNN) has become a research hotspot in the field of artificial intelligence due to its state-of-the-art performance achieved in many graph-related tasks.
 At the same time, various graph neural network systems have emerged one after another.
-These systems have used their skills in implementation, but there are very few works to study the performance bottleneck on graph neural network training.
-In contrast to prior works that present characterization of GCNs and select GNNs cover GNN workloads, we select typical algorithms by complexities of edge/vertex calculation.
-We analyze the performance bottleneck by breaking down training time, study the effects of hyper-parameters and sampling technologies, and find factors of memory usage.
-We finally put forward some key findings for GNN training and hope our work can help GNN system researchers.
+These systems have explored implementation technics, but there exist very little work on studying the performance bottleneck on graph neural network training.
+In contrast to prior works that present characterization of GNN computation at inference stage , we select typical algorithms by complexities of edge/vertex calculation to focus on training stage.
+We analyze the performance bottleneck by breaking down training time, study the effects of hyper-parameters and sampling methods, and explore memory usage factors.
+Based on the evaluation, we finally put forward the key findings, which are useful for GNN system researchers, for GNN training.

 Keywords: graph neural network, performance bottleneck, deep learning, characterization